abeasock/Exploratory_Data_Analysis-Coursera/README.md

 **Johns Hopkins University on Coursera**
 **December 2015**

-My two projects for this course can be viewed in the the folders "Course_Project_1" and "Course_Project_2."
+My two projects for this course can be viewed in the folders "Course_Project_1" and "Course_Project_2."

 ---------------------------------------------------------------------------------------------------------------------------------------